Why You Should Plan Now for Your iTunes Mobile App Developer Account

 - An email address where Apple can contact you if there are problems with your mobile app.
 Customers will not see this address.

-— A URL that provides support for the app you are adding, and this will be visible to clients on the App Store.
+- A URL that provides support for the app you are adding and will be visible to clients on the App Store.

 - A URL with information about the app you are adding.
 If provided, this will be visible to customers on the App Store.